WeedNearMe/node-apac/README.md

 # node-apac - Node.js client for the Amazon Product Advertising API.

+A Fork that returns a JSON stirng instead of a JS object.

 apac (Amazon Product Advertising Client) will allow you to access the Amazon Product Advertising API from Node.js.
 It supports the newly required Request Signatures which can be a bit tedious to generate on your own.
 [Learn more about the Amazon Product Advertising API](https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html).

 node-apac is just a thin wrapper around Amazon's API.
 The only intent is to take care of request signatures, performing the HTTP requests, processing the responses and parsing the XML.
 You should be able to run any operation becuase the operation and all parameters are passed directly to the execute method just as they will be passed to Amazon.
 The result is that you feel likely you're working directly with the API, but you don't have to worry about some of the more teadious tasks.